 Best Game: "I think the game that got us back on track that led us to winning a lot more games the rest of the year was the Perkiomen Valley game on the road.
 That was the first game after New Years.
 We had lost those Christmas games and we were 3-6.
 That was a must-win game.
 If we would have lost that game, we could have gone downhill pretty fast, but we won that game.
 I think the momentum really propelled us forward throughout the rest of the year.
 That was one of the most important games of the year for us.

 "The Pope John game - both of those games were huge for us.
-The first one was the revenge of losing last year in the championship game, having it at home, and then the second game in the playoffs on our home court, wanting to get back into the championship game.
+The was the revenge of losing last year in the championship game, having it at home, and then the in the playoffs on our home court, wanting to get back into the championship game.
 Being neighborhood rivals, those games were good ones."